CMSgov/beneficiary-fhir-data/rfcs/0000-monorepo.md

 The following questions need to be resolved before this RFC is submitted for final comment:

-* We have some tasks we want to run in Jenkins manually, e.g. performance tests.
-  How will we structure those, given that by default, there's only one Jenkins job per repo?
-    * Could always have one giant `Jenkinsfile` and select sub-jobs/-tasks via job parameters.
 * Will we try to sneak in any renames/refactorings as part of this?
     * Probably should!
 It'd be a great time to standardize project names, package names, etc.